mikegioia/libremail/sync/README.md

 have.
 Below is an explanation of the options you can specify when running this
 script:

-* `--update | -u`

-  Updates the database by running the migration scripts in `db/`.
-These scripts will only run once so you can run this as many times as you'd like.

 * `--interactive | -i`

   **Defaults to enabled**.
 This runs the application interactively, or in a mode